-Jack sets up his RRSP with a mutual fund company in 1982, naming his estate as the beneficiary.
+Jack set up an RRSP with a mutual fund company in 1982, naming his estate as the beneficiary.
 When Jack recently passed away, the RRSP account had grown to a value of \$300,000.
 Because Jack's estate was named as the beneficiary, the entire value of the RRSP would be included as income in Jack's terminal return.
 Taxes of up to \$135,000 could be owing.

-Scenario Four
+Scenario four